Brightify/Cuckoo/README.md

 ## Contribute
 Cuckoo is open for everyone and we'd like you to help us make the best Swift mocking library.
 For Cuckoo development, follow these steps:
-1. Make sure you have latest stable version of Xcode installed
+1. Make sure you have the latest stable version of Xcode installed.
-2. Clone the **Cuckoo** repository
+2. Clone the **Cuckoo** repository.
-3. In Terminal, run: `make dev` from inside the **Cuckoo** directory
+3. In terminal, run `make` at the root of the cloned **Cuckoo** repository, this will generate the project, install dependencies, and open the project in Xcode.
-4. Open `Cuckoo.xcodeproj`
+4. Select any scheme of `Cuckoo-iOS`, `Cuckoo-tvOS`, or `Cuckoo-macOS` ([OCMock](https://github.com/erikdoe/ocmock) schemes contain `Cuckoo_OCMock` instead) and verify by running the tests (⌘+U).
-5. Select either `Cuckoo-iOS` or `Cuckoo-macOS` scheme and verify by running the tests (⌘+U)
+5. Peek around or file a pull request with your changes.
-6. Peek around or file a pull request with your changes
+6. Make sure to run `make` again whenever you checkout another branch.

 The project consists of two parts - runtime and code generator.
-When you open the `Cuckoo.xcodeproj` in Xcode, you'll see these directories:
+When you open the `Cuckoo.xcworkspace` in Xcode, you'll see these directories:
     - `Source` - runtime sources
     - `Tests` - tests for the runtime part
-    - `CuckoGenerator.xcodeproj` - project generated by `make dev` containing Generator source code
+    - `CuckoGenerator.xcodeproj` - project containing Generator source code (use the `cuckoo_generator` scheme)

 Thank you for your help!